A Conversation

 Stacy: Explain more.
 What'd you mean by right body language?

-Bobby: You can speak up your mind with a soft tone of voice, by sounding like you are suggesting your opinion rather than being so blatant.
+Bobby: You can speak up your mind with a soft tone of voice, by sounding like you are suggesting your opinion rather than being blatant.
 You lean forward that makes you look receptive.
 In addition, try to be empathetic.

 Bobby: That might be the core of your problem.